-A key computational challenge in FTRL and FTPL bandit policies lies in computing arm-selection probabilities, which are required (i) to select an arm and (ii) to construct an unbiased loss estimator, typically using an importance-weighted (IW) estimator.
-In FTRL, these probabilities are obtained by solving a convex optimization problem in each round.
-By contrast, FTPL avoids this by selecting arms through random perturbations, without explicitly computing probabilities.
+\paragraph{Contributions.} A key computational challenge of FTRL and FTPL policies in bandit problems lies in computing the arm-selection probability vector $w$, which is required both (i) to select an arm and (ii) to construct an unbiased loss estimator, since an importance-weighted (IW) loss estimator is typically used.
+In FTRL, these probabilities are obtained by solving a convex optimization problem at each round.
+By contrast, FTPL avoids convex optimization by selecting arms via random perturbations rather than explicitly computing probabilities.
 This is sufficient for (i), but creates a difficulty for (ii), since the IW estimator requires the probability of the selected arm.
-To estimate this, FTPL typically relies on geometric resampling~\citep{neu2016importance} or its efficient variant~\citep{chen2025geometric}, which incur a per-step cost of $\gO(K^2)$ or $\gO(K \log K)$, respectively.
-The latter is less costly than the convex optimization step of Tsallis-INF in standard MABs.
-However, both methods cannot be directly extended to the decoupled setting.
-The reason is that resampling methods only estimate the probability of the selected arm, whereas the decoupled setting requires the full exploitation probability vector to compute exploration probability vector.
+To estimate this, FTPL policies usually employ geometric resampling~\citep{neu2016importance} or its efficient variant~\citep{chen2025geometric}, which incur a per-step average cost of $\gO(K^2)$ or $\gO(K \log K)$, respectively.